 Apple Computer Inc.’s Senior Vice President of Hardware Product Marketing, Phil Schiller, officially kicked off Apple Expo Paris this week

-introducing the iMac G5
+introducing the iMac G5 during his

 keynote address.
 Analysts are unanimous in their support for the new consumer machine and the strategic ties Apple has drawn between the iMac and the iPod in marketing the computer.

 “From the company that brought you the iPod”

 The marketing campaign for the iMac G5 will leave no doubt in consumers’ minds what else this computer company has delivered lately.
 “From the company that brought you the iPod” will be part of the message consumers will get when they see advertising for the iMac G5.

 “It’s meant to express a couple of things — It’s not to hide behind the iPod or to downplay the Mac at all,” Apple’s Phil Schiller, told MacCentral.
 “Since we designed the iMac, a lot has happened at Apple — probably the most influential thing that has happened in years is the iPod, both in terms of product design and having greater reach in the marketplace.
 It’s still an iMac, it’s still what an iMac is about.”

 The design and marketing of the iMac G5 with its ties to the iPod makes a lot of sense to analysts, who have seen the iPod as one of the shinning stars in Apple’s product lines.